YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 ## Load Example Data

+- Loading data into your environment is the first step in any data analysis task.

+- It's crucial to understand the structure and content of your dataset before proceeding with analysis.

 ```python
 # Load the data from CSV files
 gdp_df = pd.read_csv('gdp_gt_data.csv')
 ```

 ## Data Understanding/Explore the DataFrame

+- Understanding the structure and content of your DataFrame is vital.

+- This involves examining the `dimensions`, `data types`, and a `preview` of the data to identify any immediate issues or areas that require attention.

 ```python
 # Display the shape of the data frame